Dig For Deals At Bin Time, An Overstock Warehouse In South Carolina Where Everything Is $7 Or Less

 There are a few rules you have to follow if you want to shop at Bintime: First, you can't open any boxes to see what the merchandise looks like.
 Once you get to the register, you can ask an employee to open the box.
 But the easiest way to avoid standing in line for something you don't want is to simply download a bar scanner to your phone and then scan the code to learn more about the item inside the box.

-Next, you can't set items aside somewhere in the store; stockpiling items is no-go.
+Next, you can't set items aside somewhere in the store; stockpiling items is a no-go.
 There are no carts or buggies.
 Bintime gives everyone a huge 19-gallon IKEA shopping bag.
 Once that bag is full, you'll need to head to the register and pay.
-If you want to keep shopping, just take your paid merchandise to your car and return the store; unless there's a line outside.
+If you want to keep shopping, just take your paid merchandise to your car and return to the store; unless there's a line outside.
 In that case, you'll have to get back in line.

 Is it worth it?
 Some repeat customers admit to driving as far as 2.5 hours each way just to shop at Bintime.
 It's easy to see why.
 The deals are phenomenal.
 These YETI ramblers are currently listed on Amazon at $34.99 each so $5 is a huge bargain!